mbourgey/EBI_cancer_workshop_CNV/README.md

 ### transforming bam files in seqz file
 As we haven’t already generated the pileup files, and we are not interested in storing the pileup for further use, we can use the function
-`bam2seqz` which converting on the fly to pileup using samtools without storing the pileup file.
+`bam2seqz` which converts on the fly bam to pileup to seqz using samtools without storing the pileup file.

 **What the impact of converting data on the fly ?** [solution](solutions/__seqz1.md)